lorenzofox3/lorenzofox/posts/component-as-infinite-loop.md

 When the ``connectedCallback`` is called (this happens when the component is mounted into the DOM).
 We call ``next`` again, which in our previous example corresponds to the first iteration of the loop.
 Then, whenever the component needs to be rendered (when ``render`` is called) again, we continue the loop.

-This is very interesting because we are able to match the different component life cycles to a location within the generator function:
+This is very interesting because we are able to match the different component lifecycles to a location within the generator function:

 ```Javascript
 function* comp({$host}) {